 In-Band On-Channel "Hybrid Digital" Radio.
 The FCC's rules permit radio stations to broadcast using in-band, on-channel (IBOC) technology that allows AM and FM stations to operate using the IBOC system developed by iBiquity Digital Corporation.
 This technology has become commonly known as "hybrid digital" or HD radio.
 Stations broadcast the same main channel program material in both analog and digital modes.
 HD radio technology permits "hybrid" operations, the simultaneous transmission of analog and digital signals with a single AM and FM channel.
 HD radio technology can provide near CD-quality sound on FM channels and FM quality on AM channels.
-HD radio technology also permits the transmission of up to three additional program streams over the radio stations (which streams do not count as separate radio stations under the multiple ownership rules.)
-At the present time, we are configured to broadcast in HD radio on 53 stations.
+HD radio technology also permits the transmission of up to four additional program streams over FM stations and one over AM stations (which streams do not count as separate radio stations under the multiple ownership rules.)
+At the present time, we are configured to broadcast in HD radio on 52 stations.
+On November 28, 2022, the FCC issued a Public Notice seeking comment on a petition for rulemaking requesting the Commission to adopt an updated formula to determine and increase FM digital sideband power levels for stations transmitting digital FM.
 On October 28, 2020, the FCC released a Report and Order, in which it adopted rules (effective January 4, 2021) to allow AM radio stations to broadcast an all-digital signal using the HD Radio in-band on-channel (IBOC) mode termed "MA3."
 In adopting the new rules, the FCC said that a voluntary conversion to all-digital broadcasting will benefit many AM stations and their listeners by improving reception quality and listenable coverage in stations' service areas.
 At this time, the Company has not made a decision on whether to convert any of its AM radio stations to all-digital operation.